SAAS-ComputationalThinking/project-managing-genai-zackery/ai.md

     add text bellow the start Butten that says press the Butten to start click the square when it turns green if you click to early you lose got this
     <p>Press the button to start.
 Click the square when it turns green.
 If you click too early, you lose!</p>

+using the code i gave you and using vanila java script will keeping the java script html and style css separate  add a new butten bellow target box called tenBoxes it gave me wered code so then i spesified to just make the butten dont give it any functionaly yet it gave me this
+    <button id="tenBoxes">Generate 10 Boxes</button>

+had they ai add a ton of code to creat a random patter of ten boxes and then time how long it take to click them it add in java script lines 37 to 93